jmehami1/mitsuba/README.md

 ## Updated Compilation and Building

-Instructions are for Ubuntu 18.04
+Basic Instructions are for Ubuntu 18.04 singularity container which will compile in spectral mode with 100 channels.

-RGB compilation

--geometric normals

--rgb rendering